Laos and Cambodia Discoverer

 Day 15 - Countryside temple

-(NOTE: Due to low water levels during the dry season, the boat trip is only possible from approximately June to March.
-In the dry season it may be possible to arrange an overland visit to Kompong Pluk to walk among the stilted houses).
+Please note that due to low water levels during the dry season, the boat trip is only possible from approximately June to March.
+In the dry season it may be possible to arrange an overland visit to Kompong Pluk to walk among the stilted houses.

 Day 16 - Departure

-This afternoon transfer to the airport for your onward flight.
+This afternoon transfer to the airport for your onward flight (flight not included).
 (B)

 Don’t have time now?